manideepyelugam/Fairlx/LANDING_PAGE_IMPLEMENTATION.md

 - **SEO Optimized**: Meta tags and structured content ready
 - **Performance**: Optimized bundle size and loading patterns

-This implementation provides a solid foundation for user acquisition and conversion while maintaining consistency with the existing Jira Clone application architecture and design system.
+This implementation provides a solid foundation for user acquisition and conversion while maintaining consistency with the existing Scrumty application architecture and design system.